rfletch0/Leicester-cycle-parking/README.md

 GPS should be accurate to within around 10m

 A slightly cleaned up version is available on Google My Maps: http://tiny.cc/5b7oez

+If you have suggestions or would like to collaborate, let me know!
+@rfletch0
+r.i.c.h.f@hotmail.co.uk